miyannishar/your_tourist_guide/README.md

 ## Your Tour Guide

 This project is a simple web application built with Streamlit and Langchain that helps users find major tourist attractions in the capital city of a selected country.

 ### Features
 - Select a country from the sidebar.
 - Get the capital city of the selected country.
 - Get the top 5 major tourist attractions in the capital city.

+### Hosted Application

+You can access the hosted application [here](https://yourtourguide.streamlit.app/).

 ### Prerequisites